Kingston Technology: 2000s

-In 2013, Kingston ships its fastest, world's largest-capacity USB 3.0 Flash Drive with DataTraveler HyperX Predator 3.0, available up to 1 TB.
-Kingston launches the MobileLite Wireless reader line of storage products for smartphones and tablets. iSuppli ranks Kingston as the world's number-one memory module manufacturer for the third-party memory market for the 10th consecutive year.
-Gartner Research ranks Kingston the no. 1 USB Flash drive manufacturer in the world for the 6th straight year.
 Forbes lists Kingston as No.94 on its list of "The 500 Largest Private Companies in the U.S."

 In 2014, Kingston HyperX released the FURY memory line for entry-level overclocking and game enthusiasts.
 HyperX then released its Cloud headset. iSuppli (IHS) ranks Kingston as the world's number-one memory module manufacturer for the third-party memory market for the 11th consecutive year.
 HyperX sets DDR3 overclocking world record mark at 4620 MHz, using one 4 GB HyperX Predator 2933 MHz DDR3 module.

 Kingston ships M.2 SATA SSDs for new notebook platforms, small-form factor devices and Z97 motherboards.
 Kingston releases MobileLite Wireless G2, the second generation media streamer for smartphones and tablets.
 HyperX demos DDR4 memory at PAX Prime, allowing for faster speeds at a lower voltage.
 Forbes lists Kingston as No.69 on its list of "The 500 Largest Private Companies in the U.S."

 In 2015, IHS ranks Kingston as the world's number-one memory module manufacturer for the third-party memory market for the 12th consecutive year.
 In January, HyperX reclaimed the top DDR4 overclocking mark in the world at 4351 MHz.
 HyperX Launches High-Performance PCIe SSD with the highest-end SSD with the fastest speeds in the HyperX lineup.
 HyperX released the enhanced Cloud II headset with USB sound card audio control box and virtual 7.1 Surround Sound.
 HyperX creates the world's fastest DDR4 128GB memory kit running at an astoundingly fast 3000 MHz with HyperX Predator modules with ultra-tight timings.
 Gartner ranks Kingston as the No.2 aftermarket PC SSD manufacturer in the world for 2014.
-Forbes lists Kingston as No.54 on its list of "The 500 Largest Private Companies in the U.S."

 In 2016, Kingston Digital, the Flash memory affiliate of Kingston Technology Company, acquired the USB technology and assets of IronKey from Imation Corp.
 Forbes lists Kingston as No.51 on its list of "The 500 Largest Private Companies in the U.S."

 Kingston Technology sold HyperX to HP Inc. in June 2021 for $425 million.
-The deal only includes computer peripherals branded as HyperX, not memory or storage.
-Kingston retains ownership of the memory and storage products, which it has rebranded as Kingston FURY.
+The deal only included computer peripherals branded as HyperX, not memory or storage.
+Kingston retained ownership of the memory and storage products, which it has rebranded as Kingston FURY.